 This post is sponsored by ChocZero.
 All opinions are my own and I only share products I personally love.
 Thanks for supporting the brands that make this site possible!

 These coconut flour chocolate chip cookies bake up impossibly rich, buttery, and chewy.
 My almond flour chocolate chip cookies are a staple on regular rotation around here, but for those with nut allergies or just looking to use this lighter flour, I thought we needed a coconut flour recipe.
 Let me show you how to make keto chocolate chip cookies with coconut flour.
-They use just a few basic ingredients to keep every bite moist and sweet — without any added sugar, making them perfect for keto diets or anyone wanting a healthier cookie.
+They use just a few basic ingredients to keep every bite moist and sweet (much like coconut flour shortbread) without any added sugar, making them perfect for keto diets or anyone wanting a healthier cookie.